 These Low-carb Cranberry Thumbprint Cookies are very easy to make, however, I have to say that the dough is a little bit crumbly.
 So it’s not the easiest dough to work with.
 But it’s not a big problem.
 It will stick when you press with your fingers together.
 Before you bake, shape the cookie dough into balls.
 And after that, make an indentation with your thumb into each ball.
 It’s possible that the dough will crack a little when you press your thumb into it.
 But, again it’s not a big deal.
 You just have to re-seal some cracks by simply smooth it out with your fingers.
 It’s also totally fine to have a few cracks.
 Don’t worry about it.

-And one last tip, please let the cookies cool for about 7-10 minutes before you spoon the cranberry sauce/jam into the cookie wells.
+And one last tip, please let the cookies cook for about 7-10 minutes before you spoon the cranberry sauce/jam into the cookie wells.
 When you remove it from the oven, the cookies won’t be very firm, only when they cooled down.
 They are actually very fragile when they are hot.
-But they’ll get crispy as they cool.
-I think this is a great thumbprint cookies recipe to try this Christmas, don’t you think?
-They are gluten-free and vegan too.
+But they’ll get crispy as they cook.
+These cookies also are gluten-free and vegan too.
 Enjoy!

 Low-carb Cranberry Thumbprint Cookies